 - The militant group Al-Shabaab has stated its intention to conduct attacks in Djibouti in response to Djibouti’s support for the African Union peacekeeping mission in Somalia.
 Attacks could be targeted at Djiboutian or western interests.

-- An explosion at a restaurant in Djibouti city on 24 May 2014 killed three people and injured many more, including westerners.
+- An explosion at a restaurant in Djibouti city in May 2014 killed three people and injured many more, including westerners.
 Further attacks are possible.
-Australians should exercise caution in crowded areas and other public places.
+You should exercise caution in crowded areas and other public places.

 - Australians in Djibouti should avoid all protests, demonstrations and large gatherings as they can turn violent.

 - We strongly advise you not to travel within ten kilometres of the border with Eritrea because of the ongoing border tensions.